-Plyometrics or plyometric exercises are a form of strengthening exercise, incorporating jumping, bounding and hopping movements, which works to increase power in the muscles.
+Plyometrics or plyometric exercises are a form of strengthening exercise, incorporating jumping, bounding, and hopping movements, which work to increase power in the muscles.
 Power is used in the vast majority of all sports and so plyometrics can be used to help develop this for most athletes.

 Here we outline some basic plyometric exercises used in the later stages of sports rehabilitation.
 Plyometrics is an advanced training technique, which should only be used by experienced athletes who have already developed basic strength.